strawgate/C3-Inventory/README.md

-C3 Inventory provide's expansive inventory capabilities for organizations looking to inventory and assess their endpoint and server environments.
+C3 Inventory provides expansive inventory capabilities for organizations looking to inventory and assess their endpoint and server environments.
 C3 Inventory is a C3 site -- for more information on C3 please see the [C3 Homepage.](http://c3.strawgate.com)

 # Inventory Capabilities